 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 In addition to the treetop path, the Lusen National Park Center also offers a beautifully landscaped outdoor animal area.
 Since it is relatively extensive with a circular route of around seven kilometers, it is also ideal for an extended Sunday walk.
-You should take three to four hours to do this.
-Two abbreviations reduce the distance to three kilometers and the walking time to around one and a half hours.
-If you want to see lynx, wolf, wild cat, otter, bison, bear and many other animals up close, you really get your money's worth here.
-In contrast to any zoo, you can tell here that the animal enclosures were made for the animals and not for the visitors.
+This should take you three to four hours.
+Two shortcut variants reduce the route to three kilometers and the walking time to around one and a half hours.
+If you want to see lynx, wolf, wildcat, otter, bison, bear and many other animals up close, you really get your money's worth here.
+Unlike any zoo, you can tell here that the animal enclosures are made for the animals and not for the visitors.
 Highly recommended!

-Plus point: paths are cleared and split up in winter.
+Plus point: paths are cleared and split in winter.

 Free entry all year round.